Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Law of large numbers

 \subsection{Real analytic methods}

 We can give more precise results in the real-analytic case.
+By this, we mean the case when $h_{x,y}$ has a real-analytic normal form in a neighborhood of any point of $\Gamma$.
+This includes the case when $M$ (and its sub-Riemannian structure) are real-analytic, as we show below, but does not require this.
+For example, if a minimizing geodesic $\gamma$ from $x$ to $y$ is non-conjugate, then we have already seen (essentially via the Morse lemma) that if $z\in\Gamma$ is the midpoint of $\gamma$, then there are coordinates $(u_1,\ldots,u_d)$ in a neighborhood of $z$ such that $h_{x,y}=d^2(x,y)/4 +\sum_{i=1}^d u_i^2$ on this neighborhood.
+Certainly, $h_{x,y}$ is real-analytic in this coordinate system, without any assumptions that the sub-Riemannian structure itself is real-analytic.

-This is essentially a direct application of results from Laplace asymptotics to the behavior of $m_t$.
-Hsu \cite{HsuBridge} already gave this application for Brownian motion on real-analytic Riemannian manifolds (having established Theorem \ref{THM:LLN} in the Riemannian case via large deviations), so we simply summarize his results, for completeness and to emphasize that they hold in the present sub-Riemannian context as well.
+Our approach is essentially a direct application of results from Laplace asymptotics to the behavior of $m_t$.
+Hsu \cite{HsuBridge} already gave this application for Brownian motion on real-analytic Riemannian manifolds (after having established Theorem \ref{THM:LLN} in the Riemannian case via large deviations), so we simply summarize his results, for completeness and to emphasize that they hold in the present sub-Riemannian context as well.

 Suppose that every $z\in\Gamma$ is contained in a coordinate patch such that $h_{x,y}$ is real-analytic (in the coordinates--- that is, there exists a local real-analytic stiffening of the structure with this property).
-Then for any $z\in \Gamma$, there is a rational $\alpha(z)\in \lb d/2,d-(1/2)\rb$, a non-negative integer $\beta(z)$, and an $r_0>0$ such that, for any open ball $B_z(r)$ around $z$ with radius $r\in (0,r_0)$, we have
+Then for any $z\in \Gamma$, there is a rational $\alpha(z)\in \lb d/2,d-(1/2)\rb$, a non-negative integer $\beta(z)$, and an $r_0>0$ such that, for any open ball $B(z,r)$ around $z$ with radius $r\in (0,r_0)$, we have

 where $C$ is some positive constant depending on $z$ and $r$.
 If we put the lexigraphical order on $\mathbb{Q}\times \mathbb{Z}$, so that $(\alpha_1,\beta_1)< (\alpha_2,\beta_2)$ if either $\alpha_1<\alpha_2$ or $\alpha_1=\alpha_2$ and $\beta_1<\beta_2$, then we see that $(\alpha(z_1),\beta(z_1))< (\alpha(z_2),\beta(z_2))$ means that the integral \eqref{Eqn:RA-Leading} around $z_2$ dominates the integral around $z_1$ as $t\searrow 0$.
 Moreover, the resulting map $\Gamma \rightarrow \mathbb{Q} \times \mathbb{Z}$ is upper semi-continuous, and since $\Gamma$ is compact, this means that $(\alpha(z),\beta(z))$ attains its maximum, which we denote $(\alpha_m,\beta_m)$.
 We let